ibm-cloud-docs/dns-svcs/sec-zone-delete.md

 # Deleting a secondary zone
 {: #delete-secondary-zone}

+Delete a secondary zone by using the UI, CLI, or API.
+{: shortdesc}

-## Deleting a secondary zone using the UI
+## Deleting a secondary zone in the UI
 {: #ui-delete-secondary-zone}
 {: ui}